 The 1099 form threat is a hollow one, too.
 A 1099 form is a tax form that is issued when a debt is forgiven.
 For example, if you settle a $5,000 debt for $2,500, the creditor can issue a 1099 for the amount forgiven: $2,500.
 The amount on the 1099 form is regarded as income by the IRS, and you must pay income taxes on the amount.
 Debt collectors normally don't forgive debts.
 They usually resell them at a discount.
 Threatening to issue a 1099 instead of turning a small profit gets the collector nothing and doesn't make much sense.

-As for garnishing your hubby's wages, you can forget about it.
-You weren't married when the debt was incurred, so he is in no way responsible.
+As for garnishing your husband's pay, you can forget about it.
+You weren't married when the debt was made, so he is in no way responsible.
 His wages cannot be garnished.

 I recommend that you either ignore the phone calls from the collector or explain to the next person who calls that you are aware of your rights under the Fair Debt Collection Practices Act.
 Tell the collector that you will not be discussing the debt until you receive written validation.

-By the way, if you want to calculate the real cost of your debt, check out one of Bankrate's calculators.
+By the way, if you want to calculate the real cost of your debt, try out one of Bankrate's calculators.